PhD Student

 Welcome!

-I am Krisha Mehta, a first year PhD student at the Computer Science department at the University of Chicago.
+I am Krisha Mehta, a PhD student at the Computer Science department at the University of Chicago.
 I am advised by Prof. Alex Kale at the Data Cognition Lab.
 I am interested in studying how visualizations can help people reason about uncertainty and drive their decision-making.

 Apart from that, I love to buy and read books (yes, those are two separate hobbies) and can cook a mean daal makhani.
 Occasionally, I summarize research papers on a blog called Computers, Papers and Everything.